AngelikaWidz/README-Generator/README.md

   ## Description
   This project explores node.js and server side applications, skipping the browser to generate a README.md.
 Prompting the user to answer a set of questions stored in index.js, then taking those answers to generate the README.md using npm, packages and modules.

+  By using this app, you do not need to worry about the correct formatting and can dedicate more time to providing information.

+  Some of the benefits of using this app include: Guaranteed correct formatting, simple usage, and saves time!

   ## Installation
+  npm i in the terminal then used by invoking node index.js in the terminal.

   ## Usage
-  Used by invoking node index.js in the terminal.
+  Can be accessed from the terminal by invoking Node.js, inquirer package needs to be installed using npm i.

   ## License
   ![License Badge](https://img.shields.io/badge/license-MIT-brightgreen)